zachvalenta/jvns.ca/content/post/2017-04-16-making-small-culture-changes.markdown

 fair description of what we need!".
 I wrote a job description for the [job I have](https://stripe.com/jobs/positions/infrastructure-engineer).
 In particular I added a new "Projects you could work on" section with specific examples of projects so that people could see what they might actually work on.
-And then it got posted!
+And then I got the appropriate people to review it, we made some changes, and it got posted!
 This was a pretty small thing but I think it is a good job description.

-And last week a manager on another team asked me for advice about how to make their job description be more clear about what the job is and sound more inclusive and I told them what I thought!
+And last week a manager on another team asked me for advice about how to make their job description more clear about what the job is and sound more inclusive and I told them what I thought!

 For this one my manager at the time helped me a lot -- I said "hey, I want to